Make a Day of It with These Winter Day Trips for NJ Families

 In the state's capital, head to the Written in the Rocks: Fossil Tales of New Jersey exhibit for intriguing clues about our ever-evolving planet.
 Also, check out Ice Age animals and their modern-day kin.

-Thomas Edison National Historic Park — West Orange
+Thomas Edison National Historical Park – West Orange

 Travel back in time and discover where America's greatest inventor changed the modern world.
 Thomas Edison's home and laboratory are a must-see for budding inventors.
-Anyone under 16 years of age is free.
+Kids under 16 are free.

 Morris Museum — Morris Plains